 The same can be seen to the downside during downtrends.
 Here we are looking at the Euro vs the U.S. Dollar $EURUSD in 2012.
 This market put in its low in early 2012 and went on to rally for a couple of months.
 All of this was within an ongoing downtrend.
 Once prices in May took out those former lows near 1.26, the next logical target was the 161.8% extension of the prior rally.
 This gave us a target just under 1.21 which is precisely where $EURUSD found its bottom that Summer and then went on to rally and make new highs:

 One thing I would like to reiterate is that only price pays.
 Supply and demand is based on support and resistance defined by prior levels where shares changed hands.
 Fibonacci, just like every tool outside of price, is only supplemental.
-Fibonacci works best when either multiple Fibonacci levels cluster together, or when Fibonacci levels coincide with former support or resistance.
+Fibonacci works best when key levels coincide with former support or resistance.
 But again, all of this is just a supplement to price, just like volume, or momentum, or the use of smoothing mechanisms, or sentiment or seasonal studies.
 Only price pays, but Fibonacci certainly helps.
+In most cases, it helps a lot!

 Gain Full Access Now